Execution Policies

 oneapi::dpl::execution::dpcpp_fpga

-is a predefined object of
+is a predefined immutable object of

 the fpga_policy